-- 2. What is the primary message conveyed about human behavior in the passage? - A) Humans are inherently judgmental and rely heavily on snap judgments based on appearance. - B) Human brains are wired to make accurate assessments of character based on facial features. - C) Babies are naturally inclined to trust serious-looking faces over friendly-looking ones. - D) Snap judgments based on appearance are fair and ethical due to their evolutionary importance. - E) Psychologist Alexander Todorov argues that first impressions are always accurate and reliable.
+2. What is the primary message conveyed about human behavior in the passage?

+- B) Human brains are wired to make accurate assessments of character based on facial features. - Babies are naturally inclined to trust serious-looking faces rather than instead of over iriendly-looking ones. more th - D) Snap judgments based on appearance are fair and ethical due to their evolutionary importance. - E) Psychologist Alexander Todorov argues that first impressions are always accurate and reliable.